Language Arts Education Summer-Only

 Trends in reading instruction to include developmental sequences in reading skills and abilities, reading in the content fields, individual differences and interests.

 Capstone course for Master of Arts in Teaching degree.
-Action research conducted in students’ own teaching environments.
+Action research planned in students’ own teaching environments.

 Important Dates